umarhassan-mitodl/14.71-fall-2009/content/pages/readings.md

 ### Ses #15

 Blanchard, Olivier J., and Jordi Gali.
 "The Macroeconomics of Oil Shocks: Why are the 2000s So Different from the 1970s?"
 In _International Dimensions of Monetary Policy_.
 Edited by Jordi Gali and Mark Gertler.
 Chicago, IL: University of Chicago Press, 2010.
 ISBN: 9780226278865.
-Also available as {{% resource_link "b2530fdc-af88-4511-bad4-1a8bdd09db3a" "National Bureau of Economic Research Working Paper No. 13368" %}}, September 2007.
+Also available as [National Bureau of Economic Research Working Paper No. 13368](http://www.nber.org/papers/w13368), September 2007.

 {{< tdclose >}}